 What Pastries Were Invented in France?

-• Viennoisire (pastries made from a yeast-leavened dough): brioche, croissant, pain aux raisins, pain au chocolat
+• Viennoiserie - yeast-leavened pastries: brioche, croissant, pain aux raisins, pain au chocolat

 • Pastries made from puff pastry: millefeuille, palmier, pithivier